fanto6314/fanto6314/README.md

 - 👋 Hi, my name's Anto
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning java, javascript and php
+- 🌱 I’m currently learning java, javascript, php and c#
 - 📫 How to reach me?  anto#7777 on discord